Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 What does Code Coverage mean?

 - [x] The degree of a source code which is executed or exercised by a test suite
-- [ ] The number of unit tests which have passed through a test suite run
+- [ ] The number of Unit Tests which have passed through a test suite run
 - [ ] The amount of codes which is covered in a source control
-- [ ] The number of unit tests which have failed through a test suite run
+- [ ] The number of Unit Tests which have failed through a test suite run

 _[⬆ Back to Top](#table-of-contents)_